Florin: Other coins

 The term florin was borrowed elsewhere in Europe.
-A variant of the florin was the Rheingulden, minted by several German states encompassing the commercial centers of the Rhein (Rhine) River valley, under a series of monetary conventions starting in 1354, initially at a standard practically identical to the Florentine florin (98% gold, 3.54 grams).
+A variant of the florin was the Rhenish gulden (Rheinischer Gulden), minted by several German states encompassing the commercial centres of the Rhein (Rhine) River valley, under a series of monetary conventions starting in 1354, initially at a standard practically identical to the Florentine florin (98% gold, 3.54 g).
 By 1419, the weight had been slightly reduced (to 3.51 grams) and the alloy was substantially reduced (to 79% gold).
-By 1626, the alloy had been slightly reduced again (to 77% gold), while the weight was more substantially reduced (to 3.240 grams).
-In 1409, the Rheingulden standard (at the time 91.7% gold) was adopted for the Holy Roman Empire's Reichsgulden.
+By 1626, the alloy had been slightly reduced again (to 77% gold), while the weight was more substantially reduced (to 3.240 g).
+In 1409, the Rhenish gulden standard (at the time 91.7% gold) was adopted for the Holy Roman Empire's Reichsgulden.

-The Dutch guilder is symbolized as Fl. or ƒ, which means florijn (florin).
+The Dutch currency until the 2002 introduction of the Euro, was the Dutch guilder (gulden), symbolised as fl. or ƒ, which means florijn.

 The English coin first issued in 1344 by Edward III of England is also known as a florin.
-Originally valued at six shillings, it was composed of 108 grains (6.99828 grams) of gold with a purity of 23 carats and 3 1/2 grains (or 23 7/8 carats) – and more recently (minted between 1849-1967 although circulating alongside the decimal ten pence coin until 1993 when it was withdrawn due to a resizing) relating to a British pre-decimal silver coin (later nickel silver) also known as a two shilling (or two bob) "bit" (abbreviation 2/-) worth 24 pence or one-tenth of a pound.
+Originally valued at six shillings, it was composed of 108 grains (6.99828 g) of gold with a purity of 23 carats and 3 1/2 grains (or 23 7/8 carats) – and more recently (minted between 1849–1967 although circulating alongside the decimal ten pence coin until 1993 when it was withdrawn due to a resizing) relating to a British pre-decimal silver coin (later nickel silver) also known as a two shilling (or two bob) "bit" (abbreviation 2/-) worth 24 pence or one-tenth of a pound.

 In Ireland, a silver florin coin (worth one-tenth of an Irish pound, with Irish inscription flóirín) was minted between 1928 and 1943; it became cupronickel in 1943 and was withdrawn from use on 1 June 1994.

 The Hungarian forint, first introduced in 1325 under King Charles Robert, is named after the florin.